 Foodbank sees record food relief in 2020

-Thanks for your support: Foodbank has revealed that it sourced a record amount of food and groceries in 2020 to meet the higher demand for food relief due to COVID-19.
+Thanks for your support: Foodbank has revealed it has sourced a record amount of food and groceries in 2020 to meet the higher demand for food relief due to COVID.

 Last year, Foodbank obtained 48.8 million kilos of food and groceries via both donations from the food and grocery sector and the purchase of key staple items, thanks to funding from the Federal Government, corporate Australia and individuals.
 This record volume equates to 87.9 million meals – an increase of nearly 15 percent on 2019, enabling Foodbank to generate a social return on its activities worth more than $1 billion.